Reusable, story telling packaging for kayak paddles

 COO Melker of Sweden

-“We used to pack our paddles in bubblewrap and tape, which doesn’t our brand at all.
-We aim to be the best in sustainability within outdoor and we always search for new environmentally friendly materials to use in our products.
+“We used to pack our paddles in bubblewrap and tape, which doesn’t match our brand at all.
+We aim to be the best in sustainability within the outdoor industry, and we always search for new environmentally friendly materials to use in our products.
 So of course, we also want to minimise plastic in our packaging.”

 Melker of Sweden is an outdoor company selling kayaks, paddles, outdoor equipment and clothes.
 They have the bold ambition to completely game change the outdoor hardware industry.